 The learning experience is also customized using automation and adaptive learning.
 The automation feature allows teachers to set up actions that should be performed when students enroll in groups, complete classes and learning paths, or fall behind on their mastery levels.

 For example, DLSD-D uses automation to automatically enroll new students in an “Orientation” class that gives them an overview of the platform.
 They also automatically enroll new teachers in a training course.

-What improvements have you noticed since using CYPHER Neo?
+What improvements have you noticed since using CYPHER?

 DLSU-D has also been able to reduce costs, especially with printed items.
 The university has a strong paperless advocacy program that aims to teach students to be more conservative with their paper use.
 Yearly, the institution saves around $12,600 on printing the class Syllabus for all students.

-What would you say is the main benefit of using CYPHER Neo from your student’s perspective?
+What is the main benefit of using CYPHER from your student’s perspective?

 Maurice Olivier Baylan, Teacher: DLSU-D students have access to class information anytime, anywhere and easily keep track of their schedule.
 This makes them more self-directed learners and more involved in academic activities even when they are not at school.

 Students also agree that the LMS helps them develop their critical thinking skills (65.3 percent of high school and 59 percent of college students have rated it as a 4 or higher).
 As an addition to face-to-face instruction.

 The LMS helps them better communicate with their peers when they are not at school and also collaborate on assignments.
 CYPHER has debate assignments in which students can take a pro or against stance, and they can be assessed for their critical analysis during a debate.